 The first step to planning your observing session is to know if and when Mercury plans to visit our night sky.

 This 2022 Mercury observation calendar will help you plan when to look for our smallest planet (link opens a new tab).
 It provides more information about when and where to look for Mercury around the time of its greatest distance from the sun.

 For viewing in the morning, you need to be facing the eastern horizon with a clear view.

 Try and see the planet an hour or so before sunrise.
 Although Mercury can shine brightly, the glow of dawn quickly overwhelms it.

 The angle of the ecliptic has a huge influence on how high above the horizon little Mercury rises.
-For instance, it is only 4° above the horizon 40 minutes before sunrise at March’s greatest elongation, 6° at June’s, but a decent 10° high at the end of October.
+For instance, it was only 4° above the horizon 40 minutes before sunrise at March’s greatest elongation in 2021, 6° at June’s, but a decent 10° high at the end of October.

 Unsurprisingly, see Mercury in the evening means facing the western horizon so we can be prepared for it to come into view as the Sun sinks lower under the horizon.